Attack Paths in Active Directory: RDP Hijacking

 - SYSTEM level privileges on the host

-Next step is to connect to the dangling RDP session.
-This can be done with the native Windows command tscon.
-In line with the images provided above, an attacker would run the command list below to connect to the Administrator’s session:
+In line with the images provided above, an attacker would need to run the command listed below to connect to the Administrator’s session:

 tscon 2 /DEST:rdp-tcp#3

-The tool tscon also accepts the password of the targeted user (/PASSWORD:).
+tscon also accepts the password of a user (/PASSWORD:), which removes the requirement of SYSTEM privileges.
 Therefore, an attacker can connect to a dangling session assuming the requirement number 1. is met and without escalating to SYSTEM privileges.

 The elevation of privileges through service creation could be performed with the following command: